Gh053d413x/Admin_Terminal/README.md

 When opening Admin Terminal for the first time, it will prompt you to install all the dependencies.

-If any dependencies get deleated, it will get reinstalled when opened the next time.
+If any dependencies get deleated, the dependencies that got deleated will get reinstalled when opened the next time.